The first four sets were delivered in April (two sets) and May 57 (two sets) to Longsight, the first of two batches of 3-car sets for the LMR.

 Noted at Longsight on the 19th May 1957 were 50421/59133/50425 and 50423/59135/50427.

-They entered service on the Buxton line on the 17th June 1957, along with other blue square types.
+They were introduced to Manchester - Buxton service on the 17th June 1957, along with other blue square types.
 They replaced the Derby Lightweights (introduced to the line on 8 October 1956) which could not cope with the demanding gradients and conditions of the 'Spa Line'.

 The second batch of 52 sets would also be delivered in 1957.